FIBER ART: BEGINNING WEAVING on a FRAME LOOM

 AGE: Adults & teens 13+

 SUPPLIES: All supplies included (optional to bring more yarn)

 INSTRUCTOR: Patti Kramer, desertbrush.com

 Everything you need will be provided (loom, yarn, tools).
-I have lots of yarn in a variety of colors and textures to choose from.
-Optional: If you have yarn at home that you'd like to use, bring it along.
+There will be yarns in a variety of colors and textures to choose from.
+If you have yarn at home - of any size - that you'd like to also use, bring it along (optional).

-If you make a centerpiece, once the weaving is off the loom, nothing more is needed.
+If you plan to make a centerpiece, once the weaving is off the loom, nothing more is needed to do.
 If you plan to use your weaving as a wallhanging, think about what you'd like to have at the top to hang it from.
-I will have some tree branches you can pick from, or you can bring something from home.
-Examples are a wood dowel, driftwood, metal pipe..).
-It should be cut to size before you come to the second day of class - any size between 7 3/4" - 11" will work well.
+I will have some small tree branches you can pick from, or you can bring something from home.
+Examples are a wood dowel, driftwood, metal pipe, rusty strip of metal..).
+It should be cut to size before you come to the second day of class.

-You will go home with a finished weaving and the knowledge of how to make a simple frame loom and how to weave using several basic weaving techniques.
+You will go home with your weaving and the knowledge of how to warp a frame loom and how to weave using several basic weaving techniques.

 top of page